theartisancodes/zero-budget-backend/README.md

 ## Development

-For development, you can use **nodemon** to automatically restart the server whenever you make changes to the TypeScript files.
+For development, you can use **nodemon** to automatically restart the index whenever you make changes to the TypeScript files.

 ### Useful Commands

-- **`npm run dev`**: Runs the server in development mode with automatic reload.
+- **`npm run dev`**: Runs the index in development mode with automatic reload.
 - **`npm run build`**: Transpiles TypeScript into JavaScript.
 - **`npm start`**: Runs the transpiled JavaScript files in production mode.
 - **`npx prisma studio`**: Opens Prisma Studio, a web-based database UI.